vapor-community/example/README.md

 ### Heroku

-Use the `vapor heroku` commands in the CLI to push to Heroku.
+Use the `vapor heroku` commands in the Vapor Toolbox to push to Heroku.

 ### Docker

 You can run this demo application locally in a Linux environment using Docker.

-Make sure you have installed the Vapor CLI.
+Make sure you have installed the Vapor Toolbox.

 1. Ensure [Docker](https://www.docker.com) is installed on your local machine.
 2. Start the Docker terminal